 Next, don’t forget about a program for the talent show!

-Make the task of running a school talent show even easier by using this program template to reduce your event prep time.
+Make the task of running a school talent show even easier by using this program template to reduce your event prep time for this classic school event.

 The template comes in both Word and Pages, making it compatible with both Macs and PCs (Note: You must have Pages or Word to use the template).